Combine (Half-Life): Appearances

-According to the backstory presented during Half-Life 2, the Combine appear on Earth after the death of the Nihilanth, the boss character at the end of Half-Life.
+According to the backstory presented during Half-Life 2, the Combine appear on Earth after the death of the Nihilanth (the boss character at the end of Half-Life, who was killed by Gordon Freeman in an attempt to stop the "resonance cascade").
 The death of the Nihilanth, a powerful creature controlling the dimensional rip between Xen and the Black Mesa Research Facility on Earth, causes the rip to worsen, resulting in "portal storms" which spread the hostile wildlife of Xen across Earth.
 The Combine manipulate this tear in the spacetime continuum, widening it to allow access to Earth from their dimension.
 When sufficiently wide enough, the Combine launched an invasion in force.
 Earth is rapidly defeated in a war lasting seven hours (the title is a reference to the Soviet military exercise Щит-82; "Seven-Hour Nuclear War").
 Earth's surrender was negotiated by Dr. Wallace Breen, administrator of the Black Mesa Research Facility at the time of the incident, who discovered a means of communicating with the Combine.
 Dr. Breen was subsequently made the Combine's puppet ruler of Earth, with City 17 as his base of operations.
+Following their conquering of Earth the Combine installed a totalitarian state, introduced a reproductive suppression field intended to stop human reproduction, and exploited the Earth's population as well as its natural and human-made resources for its own benefit.

 The Combine's first appearance is in Half-Life 2.
-Through the early stages of the game, Combine Civil Protection units pursue Gordon Freeman, the player character, through City 17 after Gordon’s presence is mistakenly revealed to Dr. Breen.
-Due to Gordon’s actions in Half-Life and his subsequent disappearance, which earned him a legendary reputation, Dr. Breen sees Gordon as a significant threat.
+Through the early stages of the game, Combine Civil Protection units pursue Gordon Freeman, the player character, through City 17 after Gordon's presence is mistakenly revealed to Dr. Breen.
+Due to Gordon's actions in Half-Life and his subsequent disappearance, which earned him a legendary reputation, Dr. Breen sees Gordon as a significant threat.
 As Gordon flees the city, Civil Protection units raid the resistance base of Black Mesa East and capture resistance leader Eli Vance, who is transferred to holding facilities at Nova Prospekt.
-Gordon, along with Eli’s daughter Alyx, breaks into the facility to rescue him, but Eli is teleported to the Combine Citadel by double agent Judith Mossman.
+Gordon, along with Eli's daughter Alyx, breaks into the facility to rescue him, but Eli is teleported to the Combine Citadel by double agent Judith Mossman.
 The strike against Nova Prospekt prompts a revolution by the citizens of Earth and heavy street fighting takes place.